Baseline Food Approach

 Method

-1. Prepare fruit: Chop the apples and pears (leave peel on).
+1. Prepare fruit: Chop the apples and pears (leave the peel on).

-3. Finish compote: Stir in vanilla and (optional) cinnamon.
+3. Finish compote: Stir in the vanilla bean powder and the ground cinnamon (optional).
 Keep warm on the lowest heat or set aside with the lid on.

-4. Cook porridge: Bring 600 ml water and a pinch of salt to a boil.
-Add oats, reduce to low, and simmer 10–12 min, stirring often, until creamy.
+4. Cook porridge: Bring the water and a pinch of sea salt to a boil.
+Add the oats, reduce to low, and simmer 10–12 minutes, stirring often, until creamy.

-5. Adjust + rest: If it thickens too much, add a splash of water and stir.
+5. Adjust + rest: If it thickens too much, add 1–2 tbsp hot water and stir.
 Rest 2 minutes off-heat to settle.

-6. Add nut butter: Stir in peanut butter (or nut butter of your choosing) until melted through.
+6. Add nut butter: Stir in the Peanut Butter until melted through.

 7. Serve: Spoon into bowls and top with the warm apple–pear compote.